Major Gifts: A Guide to Securing Large Donations

 - Personalize your appeal.
-Creating a customized proposal is vital.
 Leverage the relationship you’ve built with your major donor to craft the most effective proposal possible.
-Make sure to use your major gift donors’ preferred name in letters, emails, and in-person conversations.
+Make sure to use your major gift donors’ preferred names in letters, emails, and in-person conversations.
 Use their desired titles and pay attention to the level of formality that they prefer.

 - Summarize the options.
 Present your major donors with a few different campaigns or programs that their gift can support.
-These options will each create a slightly different impact in the community, allowing the supporter to give to the sector they’re most passionate about.
-Try to guide your donor toward high levels of need, but make it clear that they have the option to spend their money as they see fit.
+These options will allow the supporter to give to the part of your cause they’re most passionate about.
+Guide your donor toward high levels of need, but make it clear that they have the option to spend their money as they see fit.

 - Align your goals.
 Your donor is already acquainted with your organization and its cause.
 Now, explain how the donor fits into the bigger picture by showing how their specific interests align with your nonprofit’s goals.
 Once you’ve determined your donor’s philanthropic interests and objectives, show them how they can serve those interests through your nonprofit.

 - Make a direct, specific ask.
 Use the data you’ve compiled to persuade your major prospect to contribute.
 You should know from your research what their giving capacity is so that you can make an informed and accurate request.
-Using the information you’ve gathered about your donor, make a direct ask that includes the amount you want, the program that needs the donation, and why this particular program requires this gift.
+Make a direct ask that includes the amount you’re seeking, the program that needs the donation, and why this particular program requires this gift.